awslabs/aws-deployment-framework/docs/types-guide.md

     - param *(String)*
       > The name of the Parameter you want to override in the specific stage.
     - key_name *(String)*
-      > The Key name from the stack output you wish to use as input in this stage.s
+      > The Key name from the stack output you wish to use as input in this stage.

 - **codedeploy**